nicodem96/Feedback/README.md

 - 👋 Hi, I’m @nicodem96
-- 👀 I’m interested in Data Science!
+- 👀 I’m interested in Data Science and Backend Development!
-- 🌱 I’m currently learning Pandas and Scikit-Learn
+- 🌱 I’m currently learning Scikit-learn and Django
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Data Science Projects or web apps
 - 📫 How to reach me nicolademuru@gmail.com

 <!---